Tartu JK Welco

-Tartu Jalgpalliklubi Welco is a semi-professional football club based in Tartu, Estonia.
-The club was founded in 2008 when a group of university students decided to participate in IV liiga South, which is 6th and also the lowest tier of Estonian football pyramid.
-The first team of JK Welco currently competes in Esiliiga, the second-highest division in the Estonian football.
-The club moved to their home ground Holm Park after its completion in 2023.
+Tartu Jalgpalliklubi Welco is a professional football club based in Tartu, Estonia.
+The club was founded in 2008 when a group of university students decided to participate in IV liiga South, which is the 6th and lowest tier of the Estonian football pyramid.
+The first team of JK Welco currently competes in Esiliiga, the second-highest division in Estonian football.
+The club moved to their current home ground, Holm Park, after its completion in 2023.

-Tartu Welco is the largest community owned football club in Estonia, meaning the club is owned by its players and fans, who make up a general assembly of approximately 150 members.
-The club also has a reserve team in II Liiga and men and women amateur teams in lower tiers of Estonian football pyramid.
-Since 2019, the club is cooperating with Tartu Santos, who acts as the club's youth department.
-Tartu Welco's supporter group is named Electric Legion and is one of the biggest and most vocal supporter groups in Estonian club football scene.
+Tartu Welco is the largest community-owned football club in Estonia, meaning the club is owned by its players and fans, who make up a general assembly of approximately 150 members.
+The club also has a reserve team in II Liiga as well as men's and women's amateur teams in lower tiers.
+Since 2019, the club has cooperated with Tartu Santos, which acts as the club's youth department.
+Tartu Welco's supporter group is known as Electric Legion and is one of the biggest and most prominent supporter groups in the Estonian club football scene.

 History

-Prologue
+Formation

-History of the club begins a year before the official founding of Tartu JK Welco Elekter when group of football enthusiasts, led by charismatic first captain of the team and eternal head coach Mirko Kikkamägi, gathered under the name JK Masuudinaine to compete in local Tartu football championship in November 2007.
-After not-so-successful debut in the competition, the team decided to try their luck in Estonian football championship and registered the team as JK Welco Elekter to play in IV Liiga South.
-New name was given by OÜ Welco Elekter – a local electricity company, which became the name sponsor of the club.
-In the first season, JK Welco Elekter squad was mainly completed of inexperienced players, a rare contrast was trequartista Mikk Valtna, a former Tartu JK Tammeka player who had previously for a single game capped for Meistriliiga side.
+The history of the club began in November 2007, a year before its official founding, when a group of football enthusiasts led by Mirko Kikkamägi gathered under the name JK Masuudinaine to compete in a local Tartu football championship.
+After an unsuccessful debut in the competition, the team decided to enter the Estonian football championship and registered the team as JK Welco Elekter to play in IV Liiga South.
+The club's new name was taken from OÜ Welco Elekter, a local electricity company, which became the name sponsor of the club.
+In its first season, JK Welco Elekter's squad was mainly composed of inexperienced players.
+One exception was trequartista Mikk Valtna, a former Tartu JK Tammeka player who had briefly played in the Meistriliiga before joining.